tropicoo/hikvision-camera-bot/README.md

     cp livestream_templates-template.json livestream_templates.json
     ```
 3. Edit **config.json**:
-    - Put the obtained bot token to `token` key as string.
+    - Put the obtained bot token to `token` key as string
     - [Find](https://stackoverflow.com/a/32777943) your Telegram user id
     and put it to `allowed_user_ids` list as integer value.
 Multiple ids can
-    be used, just separate them with a comma.
+    be used, just separate them with a comma
     - Hikvision camera settings are placed inside the `camera_list` section.
 Template
-    comes with two cameras.
+    comes with two cameras

         **Names of cameras should start with `cam_` and end with
         any number** like `cam_1`, `cam_2`, `cam_<number>` and so on with any description.

     - Write authentication credentials in appropriate keys: `user` and `password`
-    for every camera you want to use.
+    for every camera you want to use
     - Same for `host`, which should include protocol e.g. `http://192.168.10.10`
-    - In `alert` section you can enable sending picture on alert (Motion Detection
-    and/or Line Crossing Detection).
-Configure `delay` setting in seconds between pushing alert   pictures.
-To send resized picture change `fullpic` to `false`.
+    - In `alert` section you can enable sending picture on alert (Motion, Line Crossing and Intrusion (Field) Detection).
+Configure `delay` setting in seconds between pushing alertpictures.
+To send resized picture change `fullpic` to `false`

 ### config.json example
 <details>